 This page provides support to schools in the planning, implementing and sustaining of a 1-to-1 learning program.

-The term one-to-one is applied to programs that provide all students in a school, district, or state with their own laptop, netbook, tablet computer, or other mobile computing device.
+The term one-to-one is applied to programs that provide all students in a school, district, or state with their own laptop, netbook, tablet computer, or other mobile computing devices.
 One-to-one refers to one computer for every student.
 (Source: edglossary.org)

 "...the purpose of 1-to-1 learning is to create confident, flexible, self-directed, lifelong learners… At the heart of good 1-to-1 learning is equity to ensure that all students have equal access to technology-rich experiences, and simplicity to ensure that it is easy to manage and sustain."
 (Source: Microsoft)